nautechsystems/nautilus_trader/docs/source/getting_started/core_concepts.rst

 This helps ensure consistency when seeking to capitalize on alpha through a large sample size of trades, as expressed in the logic of the trading strategies.

-Only a small amount of example data is available in the `test` directory of the repository - as used in the examples.
+Only a small amount of example data is available in the ``test`` directory of the repository - as used in the examples.
 There are many sources of financial market data, and it is left to the user to supply this for backtesting purposes.

-The platform is extremely flexible and open ended, you could inject dozens of different datasets into a backtest engine, running them simulatenously with time being accurately simulated down to the smallest `timedelta` definable by Python.
+The platform is extremely flexible and open ended, you could inject dozens of different datasets into a backtest engine, running them simultaneously with time being accurately simulated down to the smallest ``timedelta`` definable by Python.

 Trading Live
 ------------
-A `TradingNode` is able to host a fleet of trading strategies, with data able to be ingested from multiple data clients, and order execution and management through multiple execution clients.
+A ``TradingNode`` is able to host a fleet of trading strategies, with data able to be ingested from multiple data clients, and order execution and management through multiple execution clients.